vadimkantorov/tritonservercppsharp/README.md

 # Example of generating C# bindings to the C-API interface of Triton Inference Server

-Check out the [tritonservercppsharp.yml](./.github/workflows/tritonservercppsharp.yml) for the complete script
+See the complete script at [tritonservercppsharp.yml](./.github/workflows/tritonservercppsharp.yml)